Understanding Personal Loan Options

 Unsecured loans

-These are loans that you can take out without putting up security, such as a property.
+You can take out these loans without putting up security, such as a property.
 Instead, lenders decide as to whether to lend to a borrower by checking credit records and affordability.
 They usually carry lower values and shorter terms than secured loans and can cost more in interest.
 However, you cannot lose your home if you default.

-Unsecured loans are the type we will focus on here as they make up most personal loans available to consumers.
+We will focus on unsecured loans here as they make up most personal loans available to consumers.
 Here’s our rundown of the main types:

-These are low-value short-term loans taken out to meet costs over a period of just weeks, up to around a month or two.
+These are low-value short-term loans taken out to meet costs over a period of weeks, up to a month or two.
 Traditionally, payday loans are repaid on the day your salary hits your bank account.
-However, over recent years the marketplace has opened up to more flexible payday lending, mainly in installment loans.
+However, over recent years, the marketplace has opened up to more flexible payday lending, mainly in installment loans.

-Installment loans are still super quick and simple to apply for online, but they can receive a payment again over a period of several months.
+Installment loans are still super quick and simple to apply for online, but they can receive a payment again over several months.
 This makes them more affordable to more people and less likely to lead to additional financial problems.
-Even so, these short-term loans still come with relatively high-interest rates and can also carry extra charges, especially if you are late making a repayment, so check terms and conditions carefully before you commit.
+Even so, these short-term loans still come with relatively high interest rates and can also carry extra charges, especially if you are late making a repayment, so check the terms and conditions carefully before you commit.

 Why might you need a short-term loan?

-If you find yourself regularly taking out loans to cover everyday expenses, then you need to examine where you can make savings or increase your income as borrowing in this way is not sustainable.
+If you regularly take out loans to cover everyday expenses, you need to examine where you can make savings or increase your income, as borrowing in this way is not sustainable.

 Longer-term online loans

-You can apply for longer-term personal loans online through an online bank or lender.
-These loans might be worth between £1,000 and £20,000 and maybe repayable over between 1 and 10 years.
-The amount you are in and the time you have to repay will depend heavily on your credit rating.
+You can apply for longer-term personal loans through an online bank or lender.
+These loans might be worth between £1,000 and £20,000 and may be repayable in between 1 and 10 years.
+The amount you are in and the time you must repay will depend heavily on your credit rating.
 So, a healthy regular income and employment status.

 Interest rates on longer-term loans are lower than those charged on short-term loans such as payday loans.
-However, make sure you compare providers by looking at their Annual Percentage Rate (APR), which should be clearly displayed on their website.
-This shows the loan cost as a percentage of the amount you borrow over the course of an entire year, including any charges or fees.
+However, compare providers by looking at their Annual Percentage Rate (APR), which should be clearly displayed on their website.
+This shows the loan cost as a percentage of the amount you borrow for an entire year, including any charges or fees.

 Traditional bank loan: Understanding Personal Loan Options